vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/ocr_source/1_arthAnushAsana-vibhAgaH/00_shrIguruparaMparAsAraH.md

 दॊल्वऴिये नल्वऴिगळ् तुणिवार्गट्के.
 (2)
 </details>

-To those who venture to attain release from the bondage of samsāra, the ancient path indicated to us by the spotless Madhurakavi  by his own example is the only safe[^3]  path, for while there is Śrīkṛṣṇa, the great cowherd, who incarnated solely for the sake of his devotees to confer bliss on them, to be their refuge, to be their final goal, to stand in relation to them as mother, father, brother and so on, to change their desire for the pleasures of this world into a desire for Himself, to remove all their sins, to show them infinite compassion, to reveal the truth, and so also to bring about in them a likeness to Himself - while there is Śrīkṛṣṇa ever ready to do all this,[^4] he sought only the feet of the sage Satagopa (Nammālvār) who rendered in Tamil the truths contained in the Vedas which are otherwise hard to understand.
+To those who venture to attain release from the bondage of saṁsāra, the ancient path indicated to us by the spotless Madhurakavi  by his own example is the only safe[^3]  path, for while there is Śrīkṛṣṇa, the great cowherd, who incarnated solely for the sake of his devotees to confer bliss on them, to be their refuge, to be their final goal, to stand in relation to them as mother, father, brother and so on, to change their desire for the pleasures of this world into a desire for Himself, to remove all their sins, to show them infinite compassion, to reveal the truth, and so also to bring about in them a likeness to Himself - while there is Śrīkṛṣṇa ever ready to do all this,[^4] he sought only the feet of the sage Satagopa (Nammālvār) who rendered in Tamil the truths contained in the Vedas which are otherwise hard to understand.

 [^3]: safe path: This means Bhakti and Prapatti which lead to mokṣa .
 Acārya bhakti is called bhakti and prapatti as it leads to them.